shksa/Yeezy/readme.md

 - The interpreter will read the source code, parse it into a AST and then evaluate the AST.

 ## Host language
-- Ultimately, we are writing a "Go program" which takes monkey source code as string, processes it and returns some values.
+- Ultimately, we are writing a "Go program" which takes Yeezy source code as string, processes it and returns some values.
-- So the interpreter for Monkey is just another Go program.
+- So the interpreter for Yeezy is just another Go program.
-- All the data-types and values intended to be in the Monkey lang are implemented by the data-types of Go.
+- All the data-types and values intended to be in the Yeezy lang are implemented by the data-types of Go.
-- So integers, booleans, strings of Monkey are implemented as integers, booleans, strings of Go.
+- So integers, booleans, strings of Yeezy are implemented as integers, booleans, strings of Go.

 ## Lexer
 - Takes source code as input and generates tokens as output that represent the source code.